nbock/Universal-Namespace-in-the-Cloud/README.md

 build.yaml is what we have running on the insecure pods, template.yaml should work and is Ritesh's suggestion to standardize what we use (hasn't been tested as of 03/17/21)

+Incremental work for sprint 3 is in the insecure directory on this branch only - not intended to be merged into master

 ## 1. Vision and Goals Of The Project

 **Dilemma:**